 Building Good Teammates

-Building Good Teammates is the adult nonfiction title that expands on the concepts conveyed in Lance Loya’s children’s book Be A Good Teammate.
+Building Good Teammates is what happens when Hillbilly Elergy meets Season of Life.
+This adult nonfiction title expands on the concepts conveyed in Lance Loya’s children’s book Be A Good Teammate.

 Participation leagues, where every kid gets a trophy, lead to disillusionment.
 Not everyone wins in the real world.
 Yet, coaching kids to be ultra-competitive guarantees no greater probability of players becoming successful, well-adjusted members of society when their playing days have ended.